nathan4luu/Kiso/README.md

 Initialize a .env file in the server directory with the required values.

-Before running the up for the first time, a prisma client must be generated.
+Before running the app for the first time, a prisma client must be generated.
 You can do so with the following command:

 ```bash
     cd server #(if not currently in server directory)